samratkar/samratkar.github.io/_posts/concepts/amrita-courseworks/generative-ai/assignments/assignment-gen-ai.md

 type : concept
 title : "GAN - Generative Adversarial Networks"
 ---

+## Explain the architecture of a standard Generative Adversarial Network (GAN).
+Describe the roles of the generator and discriminator, including the input and output of each network.
+Use a diagram to illustrate the interaction between the two components.

 ## Introduction
 Generative Adversarial Networks (GANs) are a class of machine learning frameworks designed for unsupervised learning.
 They consist of two neural networks, the **generator** and the **discriminator**, which are trained simultaneously through **adversarial processes**.
 The generator creates fake data, while the discriminator evaluates the authenticity of the data, leading to improved performance in generating realistic samples.
 [GAN generated images](https://thispersondoesnotexist.com/)